madjoel/messer/README.md

 # messer
-Small chat server and client written in python
+Small chat server and client written in python.
+TODO: termbox instead of curses